alula/GuxtDecomp/README.md

 # Guxt Decompilation Project

+A decompilation of 2007 freeware shmup by Studio Pixel.

 WIP.

 Mostly based on work of [@tilderain](https://github.com/tilderain).

 Reverse engineering of remaining parts and various fixups was done by me (Alula).

+You need data files from original game and place them in same directory as your freshly compiled `pxGame.exe`.

+Get them from there: https://studiopixel.jp/binaries/guxt_1020_wz.zip

 Note from IDB: